Corporation Income Tax

 The extension penalty is assessed on the balance of tax due with the return at a rate of 2 percent per month or part of a month, from the original due date until the date the return is filed.
 The maximum penalty is 12 percent of the tax due.

 If the return is not filed, or the full amount of tax due is not paid on or before the extended due date, the late file penalty or the late payment penalty shall apply as if no extension had been granted.
-(The late payment penalty will not be applied for any month in which an extension penalty or late filing penalty has been assessed.)
+(The late payment penalty will not be applied for any month in which a late filing penalty has been assessed.)

 Example: Combined Extension/Late Payment Penalty Assessment

 Linda's individual income tax return was due to be filed on May 1.
 She filed on July 15, which is within six months of the due date, but she did not pay the tax due of $2,000 until July 25th.
 The tax due was more than 10 percent of her total tax liability for the year, so she is subject to the extension penalty for May, June and July.
 Because she failed to pay the tax with her return, a late payment penalty will also be imposed for July.
 The extension penalty and late payment penalty will be assessed as follows:

 |Extension penalty (3 months @ 2% per month)||120.00|